donno2048/Rosehip-L/README.md

 ```diff
 - this only works on Ubuntu, Debian and Mint
 ```
-there is also a [version for windows](https://github.com/donno2048/Rosehip).
+There is also a [version for windows](https://github.com/donno2048/Rosehip).

 There is also a [version for web](https://github.com/donno2048/Rosehip-repl), which is not recommended